sinkcup/gmirror-portal/docs/index.md

 ## Android NDK

 The Native Development Kit (NDK) is a set of tools that allow you to leverage C and C++ code in your Android apps.
+Android NDK r10e 下载地址如下：

 Platform | Package | Size | SHA-1 Checksum
 ---------|---------|------|---------------